lovelaced/readableruntime/README.md

 - Updates the site with the analysis
 - Deploys to GitHub Pages

-You can also manually trigger an update:
+You can manually trigger workflows:

+**To check for new releases:**
 1. Go to Actions → "Update Release Notes"
+2. Click "Run workflow"

+**To redeploy the site (after manual changes):**
+1. Go to Actions → "Deploy GitHub Pages"
 2. Click "Run workflow"

 ### Site Features